 When we talk about the Netherlands, the first city that comes to our mind is Amsterdam.
 Of course, Amsterdam is amazing and there’s a lot to discover but it’s also packed with tourists.
 If you really want to experience the Dutch culture, you’ll have to visit one of the smaller cities.

 Situated just 15 minutes away from Amsterdam by train, Haarlem is the perfect choice if you’re looking for a beautiful, quiet city with a lot to offer.
 One day in Haarlem is more than enough to explore it and trust me, you’ll fall in love with it.

-1. About Haarlem
+1. Is Haarlem worth visiting?

 Even now, when I think about Haarlem city I just can’t help to also think about that weird dance called Harlem Shake that took the internet by storm a couple of years ago.
 Haarlem and the Harlem Shake are not related in any way.
 Now that we’ve cleared things up, let’s talk about serious stuff.

 Haarlem is the capital of the North Holland province and is situated on the river Spaarne.
 It has been the historical center of tulip bulb-growing, hence its nickname – “Flower City”.

 Beer brewing was an important industry in Haarlem.
 An interesting fact is that the water for beer was taken directly from the city’s canals until the 16th century.

 With beautiful streets, winding canals, countless shops, and lots of museums, a day trip from Amsterdam to Haarlem is certainly worth it.
 You’ll escape the chaos of Amsterdam and enjoy a relaxing day in a city with a lot of history and beautiful architecture.

 No time to read now?
 Pin it for later!

 Before sharing with you my Haarlem itinerary, here are some interesting facts about this city.
 It’s important to know a few things about the places you’re about to visit.